 Sample curricula include:

 This manual offers a participatory approach for church leaders to teach and learn about HIV/AIDS.
 It employs role play, case studies, games, stories, quizzes, Bible study, and artwork to promote discussion and explore critical life skills for young people.
 It also includes sessions for parents and guardians on their roles in guiding, supporting, and educating young people.
-Hard copies may be ordered for a fee; electronic copies may be downloaded from the Internet (2010).
+(2010).